 Cloud computing is the driving force behind digital transformation.
 During the pandemic it empowered organizations to rapidly support home working and find new ways to reach their customers.
 Today the drivers have shifted slightly, but it’s no less important.
 Cloud-based platforms, infrastructure, and applications are now more likely to be deployed to drive cost efficiencies, streamline business processes, and improve resilience against stiffening economic headwinds.
-Yet as more business-critical information is transferred to cloud data stores, the risk of theft and extortion grows.
+Yet as more business-critical information is transferred to cloud data stores, the cloud computing risks, such as theft and extortion grows.

 This is where it makes sense to cut through the complexity of cloud security and focus on what’s most important—by protecting the data itself.